Updated April 21, 2026

 Commander's Shield | Rook | + Grants flat bonus damage to you and co-op allies + Can be stacked with multiple casts - Small field radius clashes with Rook's mobile, close-combat playstyle |

-Bull Rush | Rook | + High starting damage + Can hit multiple enemies in one cast + Dash-cancelable for safety - Positioning-dependent; less reliable against ranged enemies |
+Bull Rush | Rook | + High starting damage + Can hit multiple enemies in one cast + Dash-cancelable for safety - Positioning-dependent and less reliable against ranged enemies |

-Dragon Dive | Specter | + High starting damage on direct hit - Explodes on impact, actively works against Armillary Sphere and Arcane Blade builds that need distance |
+Dragon Dive | Specter | + High starting damage on direct hit - Explodes on impact, actively working against Armillary Sphere and Arcane Blade builds that need distance |

-Blink | Specter | + High starting damage - Slow cast that requires manual aiming -- especially painful on controller - Low splash damage radius makes it inconsistent against grouped enemies |
+Blink | Specter | + High starting damage - Slow cast that requires manual aiming, especially painful on controller - Low splash damage radius makes it inconsistent against grouped enemies |

-Dagger Flurry | Vigilante | + Dodges backward -- pairs well with close-range weapons like Sword and Bo Staff + Fast cast - Very low range - Hitbox is unreliable and frequently misses moving targets |
+Dagger Flurry | Vigilante | + Dodges backward and pairs well with close-range weapons like Sword and Bo Staff + Fast cast - Very low range - Hitbox is unreliable and frequently misses moving targets |

 SWORN Weapons & Spells FAQ